mattrussi/gitlab-com-runbooks/docs/web/static-repository-objects-caching.md

 The application makes no assumptions about the external storage, it only expects a certain header to be set correctly in order to identify requests originating from the external storage.
-As such, an external storage can be a Fastly service, a FaaS, or a CloudFlare Worker.
+As such, an external storage can be a Fastly service, a FaaS, or a Cloudflare Worker.
 We use the latter for GitLab.com.

-Using [Terraform][static-objects-cache-tf], we provision a worker; a worker route; and a proxied DNS A record, all in CloudFlare.
+Using [Terraform][static-objects-cache-tf], we provision a worker; a worker route; and a proxied DNS A record, all in Cloudflare.

 The DNS record and the worker route are used primarily for cosmetic purposes, as a worker domain may not be aesthetically pleasing to users.
 This DNS record is